csinva/csinva.github.io/_notes/research_ovws/ovw_transformers.md

     - e.g. during training, learn inputs-outputs from different linear functions
     - during testing, have to predict outputs for inputs from a different linear function
     - also test on slightly harder functions, like decision trees and 2-layer nets
+  - Looped Transformers as Programmable Computers ([giannou, ..., jason lee, papailiopoulos, 2023](https://arxiv.org/abs/2301.13196) - use transformers as universal computers by programming them with specific weights
 - dialog
   - ChatGPT
   - [GODEL: Large-Scale Pre-Training for Goal-Directed Dialog](https://arxiv.org/abs/2206.11309) (baolin peng, galley, ..., gao , 2022) - add grounded pre-training
   - [Deal or No Deal?
 End-to-End Learning for Negotiation Dialogues](https://arxiv.org/abs/1706.05125) (lewis...batra, 2017, Meta) - controversial paper where agents "make up their own language"